 Starting out as a Rotational Physiotherapy Assistant, Kate has worked her way up with the support of the Trust, studying Physiotherapy at UWE while continuing to gain experience in various positions at UHBW.

 Kate has now graduated as a Physiotherapist, and was awarded ‘The CSP South West Network Prize for Outstanding Clinical Performance’ and ‘The Physiotherapy Faculty Prize’ for a high level of academic achievement and making a positive contribution to both professional and faculty activities in recognition of her hard work.

 “For me, moving to Bristol was the best decision.
-Not only is it such a beautiful and vibrant city to live in, but UH Bristol has given me the opportunity to qualify in a career I love, while working on the job.”
+Not only is it such a beautiful and vibrant city to live in, but UH Bristol and Weston has given me the opportunity to qualify in a career I love, while working on the job.”

 “I love that the Trust is so forward thinking and proactive about trying to develop and improve relative to changing demands with the aim of doing the best for patients.
 I’m so grateful for the incredible support of my team members.”

 Tim wanted to work in a medical environment from a young age, but after university he felt stuck for direction.
 Taking up small admin jobs, Tim decided to try and pursue his dreams, applying for a summer job in the Admin & Clerical department through the University Hospitals Bristol and Weston Bank (a scheme set up to help fill staffing gaps during busy periods, and offer staff the opportunity to pick up extra shifts).